 To increase our revenues, we will need to continue to attract new customers and succeed in having our current customers expand the use of our solution across their institution.
-In order for us to maintain or improve our results of operations, it is important that our customers renew their subscriptions with us on the same or more favorable terms to us when their existing subscription term expires.
+For example, our revenue growth strategy includes increased penetration of markets outside the United States as well as selling our retail applications to existing and new customers, and failure in either respect would adversely affect our revenue growth.
+In addition, for us to maintain or improve our results of operations, it is important that our customers renew their subscriptions with us on the same or more favorable terms to us when their existing subscription term expires.
 Our revenue growth rates may decline or fluctuate as a result of a number of factors, including customer spending levels, customer dissatisfaction with our solution, decreases in the number of users at our customers, changes in the type and size of our customers, pricing changes, competitive conditions, the loss of our customers to other companies and general economic conditions.
 Our customers may also require fewer subscriptions for our solution as its use may enable them to operate more efficiently over time.
 Therefore, we cannot assure you that our current customers will renew or expand their use of our solution.
 If we are unable to sign new customers or retain or attract new business from current customers, our business and results of operations may be materially and adversely affected.